awsdocs/aws-organizations-docs/doc_source/orgs_best-practices_mgmt-acct.md

 # Best practices for the management account<a name="orgs_best-practices_mgmt-acct"></a>

-Follow these recommendations to help protect the security of the management account \(formerly known as the "master account"\) in AWS Organizations\.
+Follow these recommendations to help protect the security of the management account in AWS Organizations\.
 These recommendations assume that you also adhere to the[ best practice of using the root user only for those tasks that truly require it](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html)\.

 **Note**
 AWS Organizations is changing the name of the “master account” to “management account”\.
 This is a name change only, and there is no change in functionality\.
 You might continue to see a few instances of the old term while we complete the work to transition to the newer term\.
 If you see one we missed, please use the **Feedback** link at the top of that page to let us know\.